Pendency of court cases in India: Causes of pendency

-Low strength of judges and non-judicial staff
+Too few judges and non-judicial staff

-In 2022, the sanctioned strength of judges in India was 21.03 judges per million population.
-The absolute sanctioned strength of judges were 34 in Supreme Court, 1108 in high courts, and 24,631 in district courts.
-Law commission of India and Justice V S Malimath Committee had recommended in the past to raise the strength of judges to 50 judges per million population.
+In 2022, the sanctioned number of judges in India was 21.03 judges per million population.
+The absolute sanctioned number of judges was 34 in Supreme Court, 1108 in high courts, and 24,631 in district courts.
+The law commission of India and Justice V S Malimath Committee had recommended in the past to raise the number of judges to 50 judges per million population, or 20,000 population per judge.

-The sanctioned strength of judges of the Supreme Court of India can be increased by the Parliament passing a law.
-The sanctioned strength of judges of a High Court can be increased by the High Court making a recommendation and after it has been approved by the respective state government, its governor, the Chief Justice of India and the union government.
+The sanctioned number of judges of the Supreme Court of India can be increased by the Parliament passing a law.
+The sanctioned number of judges of a High Court can be increased by the High Court making a recommendation and after it has been approved by the respective state government, its governor, the Chief Justice of India and the union government.
+The sanctioned number of district court judges can be increased by the respective high court after approval from the state government.

-Vacant position of the judges
+During All India Chief Justices Conference 2022, the officials promised to increase the sanctioned number of district court judges by 110% in a phased manner on the basis of weighted case disposal rate.